 - Monthly Membership $49 per month

-- Autoresponder $20 per month (there are free services as well, but they have certain limitations)
+- Autoresponder is $20 per month (there are free services as well, but they have certain limitations)

-- Price for Solo Ads – Cost for the advertising ranges from $50 to several hundred per month (depends on your budget)
+- Price for Solo Ads – The cost for the advertising ranges from $50 to several hundred per month (depending on your budget)